paulipa/sico-wiki/services/programs/mqp.md

 The community has created a few basic doctrine ships that you should aim for.
 These ships have been designed based on our fleet numbers and pilot capabilities.
 All of our doctrines are visible in here https://wiki.eve-linknet.com/en/community/doctrines

 ### MQP Doctrine
-MQP fleets have a standard doctrine that will help you getting started with the training for the larger doctrine hulls.
-There are two different types of MQP doctrines: Newbro MQP fits and 2 Advanced MQP fits.
+MQP fleets use a standard doctrine that will help you getting started with the training for the larger doctrine hulls.

 Newbro MQP fits are meant for brand new players who have low skill points.
 These basic ships are super fast to train for and will allow you to join any MQP fleet.
 They include both low value DPS ships and logistic ships for you to choose from.